Compare the best cheap electric cars

 3. MG4 EV

-Also taking the top spot from our list above, the MG4 EV is fantastic to drive, offers everything from a basic entry-level car to a ballistically fast four-wheel drive model, and has a seven-year warranty.
+Also hitting the podium on our list above, the MG4 EV is fantastic to drive, offers everything from a basic entry-level car to a ballistically fast four-wheel drive model, and has a seven-year warranty.

 4. Fiat 500 Electric